apwine/tutorial-template/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project has been takeover h1 miky

 Contents
 --------